xx03543/minimal/index.md

 **Nurturing Maths Talents**

-# Mathematics Tutions @your Home
+# Mathematics Tutions @your Location

-* Provide Home visits at your home
+* Provide Home visits at your location
 * One to one classes only.
 Hence Limited slots
 * 4 Slots per academic year
 * Admission closes before Feb/March month every academic year